 Vete hacer puñetas – This is a “softer” way of telling someone to go to hell.
 Puñetas (from what I understand) are lace sleeves, like in the image below.
-The literal translation would be go make/sew sleeves or something to that effect.
+The literal translation would be “go make/sew sleeves” or something to that effect.
 People (mostly older ladies) will also say “puñe” instead of saying “oh shit!” when they’re mad or surprised by something.

 Guantazo – I’ve heard this word used in various parts of Andalusia and it derives from the word “gaunte” which means glove.
 Up until the 19th century, people would challenge each other to duels to maintain their “honor”.
 Apparently a person would throw down their glove in front of an opponent to challenge them to a duel, and the person who was challenged could then respond by slapping that person in the face with their own glove…this gesture indicated the acceptance of the challenge.
 When a Spaniard says “guantazo” they’re basically describing slapping the shit out of someone.

 Se mueve menos que los ojos de Espinete – This expression is used to describe a very lazy person.
-It translates to “He/she moves less than the eyes of Espinete”.
+It translates to “he/she moves less than the eyes of Espinete”.
 Espinete is a character on the Spanish version of Sesame Street and if you couldn’t guess…his eyes don’t move.

-Esta Chocheando – A chocho is a vagina…so I’m not sure how this expression came about but it is used to describe a man or woman who is old, cranky, stubborn and probably a little crazy or senile.
+Esta Chocheando – A chocho is a vagina and this expression describes a man or woman who is old, cranky, stubborn and probably a little crazy or senile.
 To my understanding the expression basically means he’s losing it or he’s going senile.

-Gilipolla or Mamaostia – This means the same as caricato/a, but it’s a harsher way of calling someone an asshole or stupid jerk.
+Gilipolla or Mamaostia – This means the same as caricato/a but it’s a harsher way of calling someone an asshole or stupid jerk.

 Esta más liado/a que la pata de un romano – You can use this expression to say that you’re as busy as a beaver or bee for example.
-The expression translates to busier than the foot of a roman, I suppose this comes from all the work that goes into tying your roman sandals?
+The expression translates to “busier than the foot of a roman”.
+I suppose this comes from all the work that goes into tying your roman sandals?

 Se le caen los huevos – This is the masculine version of the expression above.
 Huevos means balls/testicles and the phrase means “He drops his balls” – similarly, it’s also used to describe a man who is lazy, or is too slow or laid-back.